khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <br>

 ## students
+Students enrolled in this module come from different courses/departments e.g.
+  - history
+  - history and economics
+  - sociology
+  - philosophy
+  - philosophy, religion and ethics
+  - communications and digital culture
+  - liberal arts
+  - psychology
+  - psychology and psychoanalytical studies
+  - psychology and cognitive neuroscience
+  - psychology and sociology
+  - global studies
+  - global studies with business management
+  - global studies and human rights
+  - essex abround exchange

-Students enrolled in this module come from different disciplines/departments e.g. journalism, psychology, philosophy, art history, political science, media studies, literature.
-Most who enrol are 1st year, but there are some 2nd and 3rd years as well.
-Some students only do the practical part of the module (taught by me), some only the theoretical part (taught by Dr Di Franco), some do both.
+Most who enrolled are 1st year students, but there are some 2nd year (and maybe 3rd year) students as well.
+Some of you only do the practical part of the module (taught by me) and some both, the AU and the SP part taught by Dr Di Franco as well.

 Because of Covid, the workshops will use a hybrid/dual-mode teaching method i.e. some students will be in the classroom with me and some will attend via the online Zoom meeting.
 Students cannot swap around and do learning some weeks face-to-face and other weeks remotely.

+_What are the advantages of having such an wide range of disciplines mixed in one group?_

 <br>